 One principle that embodies the mission of Tougaloo College is preparing students as leaders on campus and in the community, locally and globally.
-The Office of Student Activities and Leadership Development provide opportunities for students to develop their leadership skills by ascending to positions of leadership.
+The Office of Student Activities provide opportunities for students to develop their leadership skills by ascending to positions of leadership.
 This program provides training for the emerging leaders as well as the established leader and focuses on a wide range of critical areas over a nine-month period beginning with a 3-5 day leadership retreat.
-Students may qualify to become members of the Student Government Association, Active Minds, Tougaloo Ambassadors for Meritorious Scholars (T.A.M.S.), Resident Assistants, or the Yearbook Staff.
-Student leaders also participate in an annual 3-5 day leadership retreat.
+Students may qualify to become members of the Student Government Association, Active Minds, and Tougaloo Ambassadors for Meritorious Scholars (T.A.M.S.), Resident Assistants, or the Yearbook Staff.